 Part Two - Virtual Machine Scale Set on Windows Server 2016

-In this second part, we shall use the same scale condition for the scale set that we defined on our first example.
-I will use the portal to create this scale set but you can still use Azure CLI.
+In this second part, we shall use the same scale condition for the scale set that we defined in our first example.
+I will use the portal to create this scale set, but you can still use Azure CLI.

-I will skip ahead to the scaling tab and set the Initial instance count to 1, with a minimum to maximum number of VMs 1 to 10.
-The scale out condition allows us to scale by 2 VMs every five minutes in a case the average CPU threshold is held at an average of 70% and also scale in by one VM in a case the average CPU threshold is 25%.
+I will skip ahead to the scaling tab and set the Initial instance count to 1, with a minimum to the maximum number of VMs 1 to 10.
+The scale-out condition allows us to scale by 2 VMs every five minutes in a case the average CPU threshold is held at an average of 70% and scale in by one VM in a case the average CPU threshold is 25%.

 When my scale set is done creating, I will remote into it.
-VMSS are usually placed behind load balancers but that's something that I will cover in a future article.
+VMSS are usually placed behind load balancers.

-To generate a spike in CPU performance, I will create a notepad file with the following command and then save it as a .vbs file.
+To generate a CPU performance spike, I will create a notepad file with the following command and then save it as a .vbs file.